blockschain/truffle-docs/content/zh/blog/news/axonis-enterprise-use-of-truffle.md

 It was a delight for us to find that, given our compliance with the web3 JSON-RPC spec, truffle basically works "out-of-the-box" with no extensive customization required for many very useful stages in the application lifecycle: develop, build, test....

 One notable exception: we found the native `truffle migrate` functionality not extensible to our use case.
 In part, this is due to the fact that our smart contract applications implement something [similar to the proxy pattern](https://blog.zeppelinos.org/the-transparent-proxy-pattern/), which runs counter to the "migration" paradigm.
 On the other hand, and for reasons beyond the scope of this post, tools such as `zoslib` designed to handle upgradeable smart contract application deployments, generate smart contract implementations incompatible with our use case.
-At a high level, our smart contract framework is optimized for high-throughput and highly complex Solidity applications which enables the ability to make automatic upgrades based on semantic versioning. [ Note: I plan to speak more about our particular use cases and smart contract topologies at Trufflecon on August 3rd]
+At a high level, our smart contract framework is optimized for high-throughput and highly complex Solidity applications which enables the ability to make automatic upgrades based on semantic versioning. [ 注意: I plan to speak more about our particular use cases and smart contract topologies at Trufflecon on August 3rd]

 In any case, especially due to the often very high levels of complexity entailed by our use cases– combined with the noted [application-level gotcha's of upgrade design patterns in solidity itself](https://blog.trailofbits.com/2018/09/05/contract-upgrade-anti-patterns/)–we are biased towards a simple and opinionated declarative format that application and production engineers can easily understand and (when needed) manipulate.